 Even though they are notorious for being able to survive in dry conditions with small amounts of fluid, they should be doused less frequently but with lots of water.
 Replicating desert conditions (irregular, rich rains) can make these plants thrive.
 When watering them they should get completely and thoroughly soaked.
-They are to be watered again only when the soil has dried completely, usually around once a week.
+They are to be watered again only when the soil has dried completely, usually around once a month if that.

 In extreme weather conditions succulents can go into a dormant state in which they require either more or less water.
 Again, taking a closer look at the soil will be helpful in determining when they should be watered.

 If it can be collected and stored, rain water is a lot more preferable than tap water, which contains high concentration of dissolved minerals that might harm plant’s soil.

 Depending on the climate in which they evolved in, succulents’ need for sunlight varies.
 Most of them need half a day to a full day of sunlight.
 Placing them near the sunniest windows is required, however it shouldn’t be too hot as it can cause sunburns.
 Depending on the signs, plants can also have either too much or too little light.

 If they aren’t getting enough light, they will appear to stretch at a 90-degree angle in an attempt to get as much sunlight exposure as possible.
 Leaving the plant in this condition can have major consequences.
 In this case they should be gradually transitioned towards a stronger light, as they will be especially prone to sunburns.